If you disagree with the amount of child support you have to pay, and you have applied to change this amount by:

 - sets a reduced rate of child support to be paid, or leave an amount at the current rate where there has been an assessment for an increase

-until a decision is made by the Child Support Agency, Social Security Appeals Tribunal or court about your application to change the amount of child support to be paid by you.
+until a decision is made by the Child Support Agency, Administrative Appeals Tribunal - Social Services and Child Support Division or court about your application to change the amount of child support to be paid by you.

 The stay order does not stop your legal obligation to pay the amount of child support assessed by the Child Support Agency.
 If the court makes a stay order, and you are unsuccessful in lowering the amount of child support you are to pay, you must pay what was required under the administrative assessment less the money you paid during the period stay order.